General Data Protection Regulations Policy

 - Employees should not save copies of personal data to their own computers.
 Always access and update the central copy of any data.

-The law requires Skratch AV Limited to take reasonable steps to ensure data is kept accurate and up to date.
+The law requires Skratch Enterprises Limited to take reasonable steps to ensure data is kept accurate and up to date.

-The more important it is that the personal data is accurate, the greater the effort Skratch AV Limited should put into ensuring its accuracy.
+The more important it is that the personal data is accurate, the greater the effort Skratch Enterprises Limited should put into ensuring its accuracy.

 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.